-The 191.2 square kilometres Kodyel permit lies close to the Niger border approximately 300km east of Ouagadougou.
+The 191 square kilometres Hantoukoura permit lies close to the Niger border approximately 300km east of Ouagadougou.
 Access is by paved road as far as Fada N'gourma about 200 km east of Ouagadougou and thence by laterite roads.
-The Kodyel permit covers an extension of the Fada N'Gourma greenstone belt that extends into Niger.
-The Kodyel permit is traversed by a regional northeast-trending fault that stretches from Ghana to Niger and separates the mafic and felsic volcanics and metasedimentary rocks of the Fada belt from the migmatites and granites to the northwest.
-There are several active artisanal workings within the permit, including: Hantekoura (CFA) and Kodyel 1.
-The extensive Tangounga and Songonduari artisanal workings currently lie off the permit but are part of the same structure, continuing towards and into Niger.
+The Hantoukoura permit covers an extension of the Fada N'Gourma greenstone belt that extends into Niger.
+The Hantoukoura permit is traversed by a regional northeast-trending fault that stretches from Ghana to Niger and separates the mafic and felsic volcanics and metasedimentary rocks of the Fada belt from the migmatites and granites to the northwest.
+There are several active artisanal workings within the permit, including: the extensive Tangounga, Hantekoura (CFA) and Kodyel 1 artisanal workings.
+The Songonduari artisanal workings lie off the permit but lies in the same structure, continuing towards and into Niger.